GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ```

 The road graph and twitter graph need to be named as `road-usad` and `twitter`.
-Please take a look at `graphit_eval/eval/table7/benchmark.py` for more details.
+We have included some instructions below.

 ```
 #copy the files to the data directories.